Cross-country skiing, an outdoor heated pool and the splendid sweat of an end-of-day sauna.

 The ski-swim-sauna package costs $28, which includes a trail pass for the day (the trail pass alone is $19) and access to the inn’s fitness center, which has a heated outdoor pool and sauna (as well as a small gym with machines and weights, if you’re so inclined).
 If you don’t own cross-country skis, you can rent them for $19. *NOTE!
 The ski-swim-sauna package is not available Saturdays and over holiday weeks)

-Bethel Village Trails maintains the trails all season and manages the on-site ski center (and the ski center also happens to be right next to the Millbrook Tavern, so if you want to add wine/beer/pulled pork sandwich/chips and guac to your ski-swim-sauna day, you very easily can.
+Bethel Village Trails maintains the trails all season and manages the on-site ski center (and the ski center also happens to be right next to the Millbrook Tavern, so if you want to add wine/beer/sandwich/chips to your ski-swim-sauna day, you very easily can.
 And you should).

 And very easily, you could have a Ski-Swim-Sauna day that looks something like this: